Deepak-Venkateshvaran/portfolio/_pages/about.md

 I hold a Royal Society University Research Fellowship at the Cavendish Laboratory, where my group develops novel force mapping techniques to measure mechanics at the nanoscale.
 We study multifunctional soft systems, from organic semiconductors to biological matter.

 **Teaching**
 I'm a Fellow and Director of Studies in Physics at Selwyn College, Cambridge.
 My role covers undergraduate admissions and interviews, organising tutorials, and overseeing students' academic progress through the Natural Sciences Tripos.
-I also teach a master's-level course at the University on energy harvesting and energy generation technologies.
+I also teach master's-level courses at the University on energy harvesting and energy generation technologies.

 **Institutional Leadership**
 I serve as a trustee of Selwyn College and sit on its access and outreach committee, which works to make Cambridge more accessible to students from economically disadvantaged parts of the country.
 I also sit on the graduate funding committee at the Cavendish Laboratory and on several competitive research fellowship panels across Cambridge, contributing to decisions on funding for postgraduate applicants and postdoctoral researchers.